sourkwhat/devenv/README.md

 rootless_docker
 ---------------
 * Adds a docker group and adds the current user to that group.
 Docker commands no longer require sudo.
-Allows the use of the VS Code docker extension without running VS Code as root.
+Allows use of the VS Code Docker extension without running VS Code as root.